0DirtySun1/STM32G431RB-LEDs-/README.md

-A Simple Functioning PWM, that counts up and down with a pwm frequency of 14ms and a changing duty cycle.
-Until now its a simple Version without proper TIMx_PWM commands, but self written code that lets the LED function, with a non-blocking delay.
+A Simple Functioning PWM on STM32G431 Microcontroller

+counts up and down with a pwm frequency of 14ms and a changing duty cycle Until now its a simple Version without proper TIMx_PWM commands Self written code lets the LED function with a non-blocking delay